A child’s safety is paramount.

 The safety checking requirements for local authorities and the organisations they fund to provide children’s services include all people who work with and around children.
 The requirements are being phased in, as follows:

-- From 1 September 2016 for core children’s workers starting a new job
+- From 1 September 2016 new core children’s workers starting a job or contract must be safety checked before they start work.

-- From 1 September 2017 for non-core children’s workers starting a new job
+- From 1 September 2017 new non-core children’s workers starting a job or contract must be safety checked before they start work.

-- From 1 September 2020 for non-core children’s workers already employed.
+- By 1 September 2020 all existing non-core children’s workers must have been safety checked.

 Find out more about how to conduct a safety check.